Classic Mac OS: Initial concept

 Unlike the IBM PC, which uses 8 kB of system ROM for power-on self-test (POST) and basic input/output system (BIOS), the Mac ROM is significantly larger (64 kB) and holds key OS code.
-Much of the original Mac ROM was coded by Andy Hertzfeld, a member of the original Macintosh team.
-He was able to conserve precious ROM space by writing routines in assembly language code optimized with "hacks," or clever programming tricks.
+Much of the original Mac ROM code was written by Andy Hertzfeld, a member of the original Macintosh team.
+He was able to conserve precious ROM space by writing routines in assembly language code optimized with "hacks", or clever programming tricks.
 In addition to the ROM, he also coded the kernel, the Macintosh Toolbox, and some of the desktop accessories (DAs).

-The icons of the operating system, which represent folders and application software, were designed by Susan Kare, who later designed the icons for Microsoft Windows 3.0.
+The icons of the operating system, which represent folders and application software, were designed by Susan Kare.
 Bruce Horn and Steve Capps wrote the Macintosh Finder, as well as a number of Macintosh system utilities.
+In 2025, Kare's classic Mac icons from this period were included in Pirouette: Turning Points in Design, an exhibition at the Museum of Modern Art (MoMA) featuring "widely recognized design icons [...] highlighting pivotal moments in design history."
+This work is also held in the museum's design collection.

 Apple aggressively advertised their new machine.
 After its release, the company bought all 39 pages of advertisement space in the 1984 November/December edition of Newsweek magazine.
 The Macintosh quickly outsold its more sophisticated but much more expensive predecessor, the Lisa.
 Apple quickly developed MacWorks, a product that allowed the Lisa to emulate Macintosh system software through System 3, by which time it had been discontinued as the rebranded Macintosh XL.
 Many of the Lisa's operating system advances would not appear in the Macintosh operating system until System 7 or later.